Back to blog

 The Enterprise Edition trap

 Most Oracle Forms applications run on Enterprise Edition because that’s what was bundled in the original deal.
-Enterprise Edition lists at 47,500 USD per processor, plus 22% annual support.
+Enterprise Edition lists at 47,500 USD per processor, plus 22% annual support, per Oracle’s Technology Global Price List.
 A modest four-socket server with eight cores per socket carries a list cost north of 1.5 million USD before discounts.

 Migration projects that keep the Oracle Database in place inherit this cost forever.
 The TypeScript front end is free.
 The data tier is not.